AminePro7/Agent-Laboratory/README.md

 [![License](https://img.shields.io/badge/License-MIT-green.svg)](LICENSE)
 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

+> ⚠️ **Note**: This repository contains my testing and implementation of the Agent Laboratory solution.
+The original work and research were done by Samuel Schmidgall et al. I've tested the solution and found it working as described in their paper.

 > 🤖 A sophisticated laboratory for experimenting with AI agents, focusing on research paper analysis and machine learning problem-solving.

 ## 🌟 Features